manasg/AmonLogging/README.md

 What is this?
 =============
-- A Java Client for Amon.cx
+- A Java Client for Amon.cx and Amon+
 - Written as a log4j appender
-- Underlying mechanism is a very simplistic HTTP post - without any intelligence
+- Underlying mechanism is ZMQ Dealer

 Why?
 ====